 Ruth Hunter – Shelter House Manager

 The House Manager is responsible for providing supportive services to adult and child residents in our emergency shelter, assisting callers on the 24-hour helpline, and providing facility maintenance.
+She is also responsible to purchase groceries and program supplies for the families residing in shelter and for the shelter program itself on at least a weekly basis.

 “As a survivor myself, I have dedicated myself to helping others.
 There is absolutely no better feeling than watching a woman who came through our doors feeling broken and seeing herself as a victim become empowered, recognize her strengths and realize that she is NOT a victim, she IS a survivor.
 Being able to play even a minor part in that healing process IS my passion.